panicmechanic/ZMD/Readme.md

 - Quest system
 - Auto-explore
 - Graphical overhaul (possibly tileset)
-- High score page
+- High score page (start in player_death())
 - Add all descriptions
 - Add danger_evaluate function for describe feature
 - Add ranged combat
 - Add more content (weapons/items/effects/monsters)
 - Add random generators for items and weapons
 - Improve monster pathfinding, will probably require path function.
 Also need to fix path to last seen.
+- Reduce evasion by 1 for every adjacent monster
 - Create a jelly_monster that splits when hit.
-- Stealth system
+- Stealth system, via angbands monster alertness level, perception score and players stealth roll.
 - Puzzles(?)
 - Armor/skin/muscle/attack type simulation
-- Not happy with add/ev charatcer level up, too much choice.
+- Not happy with add/ev character level up, too much choice.
 Maybe just give player a random stat and boost acc and ev by 2.
+- Implement some of sil's approach to skills and levels.
+- Add damage flash number

 #Done:
+- Added display damage on hit!
 - Added mutations, currently a little buggy.
 - Added paralyze effect and gave it to fireflys.
 - Added critical hits for player, currently hidden from monsters.